realKarthikNair/16-xf0xxx-linux-troubleshooting/fedora39-tensorflow-gpu.md

 gratitude for providing an easy to use cuda and cudnn installation : https://negativo17.org/nvidia-driver/

-This is a copy of the instructions I have committed [here](https://github.com/realKarthikNair/16-xf0xxx-linux-troubleshooting/blob/main/fedora39-tensorflow-gpu.md)

 1. Add negativo17/fedora.nvidia and rpmfusion-nonfree-release repos

 ```bash